 Justin completed one of three program semesters until employer education funding priorities changed.

 Writing experience included short essays and long research papers about military history, with a final project score of 300 out of 300 possible points.

 Justin regularly submits articles to the internal corporate news service where he works.
 These stories reach an international employee base.
 There are strict editorial guidelines that must be followed concerning article length, style, voice and content.
 These articles highlight many different topics, including new cost saving procedures or materials, employee sponsored improvements, technological advancements and customer feedback.

-In his current role, Justin is responsible for the weekly newsletter.
-Sometimes he is sent content, and sometimes he must play the role of a reporter and find relevant news through his contacts or by attending various meetings.
+In his current career, Justin is responsible for his organization's weekly newsletter.
+Sometimes he is sent content and sometimes he must play the role of a reporter and find relevant news through his contacts or by attending various meetings.
 As the gatekeeper for what gets published, Justin prioritizes information by reviewing how closely it aligns to overall management business goals and objectives.